 Test Results on GasHisSDB dataset

 True model performance can only be measured on unseen data however.
-Typically, if a model has been trained appropriately so that it generalises well, you would expect test accuracy to be similar but lower than the validation accuracy results.
+Typically, if a model has been trained appropriately so that it generalisesgeneralizes well, you would expect test accuracy to be similar but lower than the validation accuracy results.
 Using the test dataset, the results were counter intuitive as VGG the test accuracy was higher.
-The VGG model, which we saw was also overfitting the data implying poor generalisation, achieved 94.12% accuracy.
+The VGG model, which we saw was also overfitting the data implying poor generalization, achieved 94.12% accuracy.
 ResNet achieved 88.5417%, a more intuitive figure (lower but similar).
 This points to possible issues with the splitting of the data into the subsets, such that the distribution of images in the test set was not the same as the distribution for those in the train or validation set.

 Performance Results on TCGA dataset